edchelstephens/upskilling/aws/relational_database_service(rds)/rds.md

 - since this is managed, you can quickly
     1. take snapshots of your data
     2. increase the size of the ec2 instance being used to back t he database

+- When you create a database instance on RDS, it creates an EC2 instance under the covers, installing an appropriate operating system and database engine like postgresql